dhruvsharma1992/nemo-firefox-profile/README.md

 Firefox profile for [Nemo automation framework][2]. `nemo-firefox-profile` is a nemo-plugin written using [firefox-profile-js][1].

+# This Fork
+Adds the feature to allow user to specify folder of customized profile

 ## Nemo Installation

 1. Please install nemo to your project as described here: https://github.com/paypal/nemo/blob/master/README.md